MARTIMM/raku-mongodb-driver/README.md

 are also items to be implemented in BSON.
 You need to look there for info

 * Speed, protocol correctness and clear code are priorities for now.
+  * Speed can be influenced by specifying types on all variables
+  * Furthermore the speedup of the language perl6 itself would have more impact than the programming of a one month student(me) can accomplish ;-)
 * Cursor count() needs some more options such as hint.
 * Change die() statements to throw exception objects to notify caller.
 * Keys must be checked for illegal characters when inserting documents.
 * Tests for connection to non existing server. timeout setting.
 * Test to compare documents
 * Test group aggregation keyf field and finalize
+* Test map reduce aggregation more thoroughly

 ## CHANGELOG